aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to DOTX on Android via Java" h2="Convert PS to DOTX in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents due to its compatibility with most operating systems and devices.
+However, PDF files are not always suitable for editing.
+In such cases, it is necessary to convert the PDF file to a different format, such as Microsoft Word's .docx or .dotx formats.

+<h2>How Aspose.Total Helps for PS to DOTX Conversion</h2>

+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate various features into mobile applications.
+It includes APIs for PDF, Word Processing, and other document formats.
+With Aspose.Total, you can easily integrate PS to DOTX conversion feature into your mobile apps.

-You can integrate PS to DOTX conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTX.
+The process of converting a PS file to DOTX involves two steps.
+First, you need to convert the PS file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for manipulating PDF documents, including conversion to other formats.
+Once the PS file is converted to DOC, you can use the Word Processing API, Aspose.Words for Android Java, to render the DOC to DOTX.
+This API provides a comprehensive set of features for creating, editing, and converting documents.

+By using the two APIs of Aspose.Total for Android Java, you can easily integrate PS to DOTX conversion feature into your mobile apps.
+This will enable you to easily convert PDF files to other formats, such as Microsoft Word's .docx or .dotx formats, for editing and sharing.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}